 For example, Pissed Consumer states that it removes false content pursuant to court orders.

 Similarly, WordPress—upon receipt of court orders—contacts the owners of the relevant WordPress sites and ask them to take action.
 When site owners do not take action within seven days, in response to court orders, WordPress typically suspends their sites — effectively removing the content.

 As mentioned previously on our blog and above, Ripoff Report does not remove defamatory postings.

 However, according to its court order policy, Ripoff Report will review a valid agreed order (but not a default judgment) and redact false statements when: 1) the court order is “supported by admissible evidence, including reasonably corroborated affidavits under oath, that specifically identified statements of fact in the report on Ripoff Report are false and defamatory”; and 2) where there is no doubt that the order in anyway violates the First Amendment.

 Of course, Ripoff Report does not remove entire postings, which can still rank highly in search engines.
 Therefore, an attorney representing a defamed party should consider submitting the court order to Google with the objective of having Google remove the search results pertaining to the particular Ripoff Report postings.

-This same approach can be utilized for other websites that are unresponsive to court orders, including the aforementioned unsophisticated website, many of which often demand money for removal.
+Parties can utilize this same approach for other websites that are unresponsive to court orders.
+This included more unsophisticated websites or sites operating outside the U.S., many of which often demand money for removal.

-Google will generally remove search results linking to defamatory content in response to a valid court order, so long as it can be shown that the defamed party actually notified (or attempted to provide notification) to the posters of the content, and where it is not reasonably possible to get the content removed from the particular website(s) directly.
+Google will generally remove search results linking to defamatory content in response to a valid court order.
+But a defamed party must demonstrate that it actually notified (or attempted to provide notification) to the posters of the content, plus it must not be reasonably possible for the plaintiff to get the particular website(s) to remove the content directly.